top of page

 Executive Director, Berkeley Center for Law & Technology

 Prior to his appointment at the USPTO, Wayne spent more than 20 years in several of the world’s top law firms.
 Most recently, he was a senior partner and Intellectual Property Chair for Baker Botts’ San Francisco office.
 Prior to that, Wayne was an equity partner in the IP Litigation section of Cooley LLP.
+In 2024 he served as a Fulbright Specialist in AI and Legal Governance in Kathmandu, Nepal.

 bottom of page